ServerDeveloper9447/captr/readme.md

 ## Usage
 Download the exe from the releases or [build yourself](#build-yourself).<br>
 Run the exe to use it.<br>
-For recording functionaility, you must have `ffmpeg` installed and added to path.
-If you don't have it, the app has the prebuilt prompt to download ffmpeg to the `%appdata%\captr\bin` folder in appdata to use.
+For recording and streaming functionaility, you must have `ffmpeg` installed and added to path.
+If you don't have it, the app has the prebuilt prompt to download ffmpeg to the `%appdata%\captr\bin` folder in appdata to use.<br>
+**For audio, please  manually configure the config file or enable "Stereo Mix" device in windows settings.**

 ### Flags
 - `--config`: Opens the config file in the notepad for manual edits.